Salwan/salwan.github.io/_posts/2018-04-21-pc--6002-the-pixels-part-1.md

 ## Assembly programming

-PC-60 is based on the Z80 processor.
+All PC-60 models use a Z80 processor.
 I found a nice tutorial online that goes through setting up and using ZASM (z80 assembler) to compile PC-6001 programs then injecting them into PC-6001 at runtime using the PC6001VW3's debugger: http://www.geocities.jp/tiny_yarou/asmdev/asmdev.html (japanese)

 This is the easiest development path for deployment, it also produces the fastest & smallest code.
 For actual programming though, assembly may not be for everyone.